SEO for Nonprofits: The Key to Online Donor Engagement

 For example, one of the main keywords targeted in this article is donor engagement.
 Did you notice it, and did you find it jarring?
 You never want your keywords to stick out like a sore thumb.
 Use them sparingly and only when necessary.

-To keep track of how often you’re using a keyword, consider using SEMrush to measure your keyword density, i.e., the percentage of your content that are keywords.
+To keep track of how often you’re using a keyword, consider using Ahrefs or other tools to measure your keyword density, i.e., the percentage of your content that are keywords.

 Experts recommend keeping your keyword density somewhere between 2% and 5%.